sa-mm/getting-started-solution-template/README.md

 **This is a project dedicated to SenseWay.
 Will work using MQTT LoRaWAN** this cloud integration has its particularity and is not a generic plug&play solution.

 This project is build around uses 2 mains modules [_c2c.cloud2murano_](./modules/c2c/cloud2murano.lua) to handle incoming data & [_c2c.murano2cloud_](./modules/c2c/murano2cloud.lua) for outgoing, if any cloud need to be connected with.
-Device state uses the [Device2 Service](http://docs.exosite.com/reference/services/device2) and [_vendor.c2c.transform_](./modules/vendor/c2c/transform.lua) to map incomming data and provision devices in Murano, with a transformation pipeline.
+Device state uses the [Device2 Service](http://docs.exosite.com/reference/services/device2) and [_vendor.c2c.transform_](./modules/vendor/c2c/transform.lua) to map incoming data and provision devices in Murano, with a transformation pipeline.

 **Deployment & Auto-update**: